MaastrichtU-IDS/dsri-documentation/website/docs/operators.md

 Operators can be built using 3 different approaches:

-* **Helm**: simpler to define from regular deployments in YAML, but less capabilities for complete auto-update and insights.
+* **Helm**: a framework to define the deployment logic based on regular kubernetes YAML, but less capabilities for complete auto-update and insights.
 * **Ansible**: define the deployment logic with Ansible, provide maximum capabilities.
-* **Golang**: define the deployment logic in Golang, provide maximum capabilities.
+* **Golang**: define the deployment logic in Golang, provide maximum capabilities, but require more code.

 ### External resources